 int

-The maximum number of messages which a user is allowed to send to a channel during the time duration set by user_messages_per_channel_duration property.
+The maximum number of messages that a user is allowed to send to a channel during the time set by user_messages_per_channel_duration.
 The value of -1 indicates that the system limit is imposed.
 The system allows a user to send up to 5 messages per second.
 (Default: -1)

 user_messages_per_channel_duration